kimushun1101/arrange-resize-figures/README.md

 # arrange resize figures

-The MATLAB function script arranges and resizes the figures in a grid on the monitor.
+This MATLAB function script arranges and resizes the figures in a grid on the monitor.

 ![example screenshot](./screenshot.png)